 The Federal Skilled Trades Program is an immigration program in Canada that applicants with certain trade skills to apply through the Express Entry system.
-The other federal programs that is managed through Express Entry are Federal Skilled Worker Program and the Canadian Experience Class.
+The other federal programs that are managed through Express Entry are the Federal Skilled Worker Program and the Canadian Experience Class.

-Canada is in need of immigrants with qualified trade skills in various industries such as in construction, agriculture and mining.
+Canada needs immigrants with qualified trade skills in various industries such as construction, agriculture, and mining.
 Such skills are crucial in contributing to Canada’s economy.